OpenArCloud/openvps/README.md

 ### [auth][error] TypeError: fetch failed

 The identity provider cannot be reached due to either a connection issue or the TLS error above.
 If self-hosted, check if it is running

+### FusionAuth login error
+We found that the FusionAuth container sometimes dies and this results in a misconfiguration error message on the login screen.
+In this occurs, restart the FusionAuth container.